ULL-ESIT-PL/babel-learning/doc/nicolo-howto-talk/optional-chaining-proposal.md

 ### src/tokenizer/types.js

+In ECMAScript, there are several situations where **the identification of lexical input elements is sensitive to the syntactic grammar context** that is consuming the input elements.

+This requires *multiple goal symbols* for the lexical grammar.
+The use of multiple lexical goals ensures that there are no lexical ambiguities that would affect **automatic semicolon insertion**.

 The assignment of fine-grained, information-carrying type objects allows the tokenizer to store the information it has about a token in a way that is very cheap for the parser to look up.